Netrek: History

 In 1989, the source code was posted to Usenet.
 In the fall of 1990, UCB alumnus Terence Chang set up a public Netrek server at Carnegie Mellon University where he was attending graduate school.
 In spring 1991, the first inter-scholastic game was played between UCB and CMU, and in January 1992, the "International Netrek League" (INL) was formed, so that teams could form and compete with one another (as opposed to pick-up play, in which games are played by whoever connects to a server, and players enter and leave as they wish during the course of the game).
 Netrek was very popular in the Carnegie Mellon computer clusters for a number of years in the early 1990s.

-In 1993, Heiko Wengler at Universität Dortmund added Short Packets, an improved network protocol that reduced traffic by 40-75% and enabled competitive play via low-bandwidth connections.
+In 1993, Heiko Wengler at the Technical University of Dortmund added Short Packets, an improved network protocol that reduced traffic by 40–75% and enabled competitive play via low-bandwidth connections.

 Netrek play peaked in the middle to late 1990s, with several leagues existing for different forms of the game as well as for different regions, and several pickup games always active, 24 hours per day, seven days per week.
 Between 2002 and 2006 there was a steady decline in play.
 As of early 2007, Netrek has seen a moderate increase in playerbase coupled with a mild renaissance in development.
 In late 2006 Mactrek, a new client for the Macintosh, was released, and substantial changes are being made to the Windows clients as well as various server enhancements.
 In 2019, an open source Netrek client was implemented in the Swift programming language and made available in the MacOS App Store.
 Currently there is a move from 10 frame/s to 50 frame/s, and the addition of voice chat is being considered.